Khim: History

-The khim came to China from Persia during the Ming-Qing dynasty (1368-1911) and was popular in the northeast of the Kwang Tung territory.
+The khim came to China from Persia during the Ming-Qing dynasty (1368-1911) and was popular in northeast Guangdong.
 At the end of the Ayutthaya period, Thai people obtained the knowledge of how to build and play early versions of the khim from China.
 This instrument, along with its rise in popularity, came along with various other goods in trading arrangements with Chinese merchants.
 While the popularity of Chinese opera was rising, the instrument became popular due to its use within the opera group and this helped to further familiarise Thai people with the khim.

 The khim was an especially popular instrument from around 1970-2004 because it was a central part in the Thai novel Khu Kam, which was later produced as a drama series and movie.
 The main character could play the khim very well, and the adaptations popularised the instrument with the song, "Nang Kruan".

+There are many people who have preserved the Khim, such as the Luang Pradit Pairoh Foundation, and some school have even included the Khim as part of basic curriculum in Thai music lesson.